FEniCS/dolfinx/demo/pde/csg-3D/python/documentation.rst

 	info(mesh3d)
 	plot(mesh3d, "3D mesh")

 Note that when we create a mesh from a CSG geometry, the resolution must be specified.
+It is given as an integer as a second argument to mesh.

 Complete code